Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-14-cpp-smart-pointer.md

     std::unique_ptr<int> up(p);
     std::cout << *up << std::endl;
 }
-// we cannot use p here, it's a dangling pointer.
+// We cannot use p here, it's a dangling pointer.
-// the dereference of a dangling pointer is an UB.
+// The dereference of a dangling pointer is an UB.
 ```

 We can also use `std::unique_ptr` to manage polymorphic types: